 The admissions process

-he admissions procedure for non-Polish candidates comprises:
+The admissions procedure comprises:

 Stage One: evaluation of application documents

 A list of applicants accepted to the GSSR is published on our website (see Admissions/Results) as soon as the admissions committee has reached its decision.
+Candidates will also be notified by e-mail and by registered post.

 Applicants who fail to attend the appointed interview (or test of language abilities if applicable) without producing acceptable justification will be considered to have withdrawn their applications.